Buckland services is a restaurant and forecourt operation, built alongside the A420 between Oxford and Swindon.

 Plans to add a Travelodge continued, this time with a two-storey building.

 The restaurant was extended to gain a Coffee Stop, but closed February 2012, citing low trade.
 In June 2014 it re-opened as 'Chariots & Cherry Pie', but it closed the following November.
-The site was purchased in early 2018 and underwent redevelopment works.
-The site reopened in January 2019 with a new restaurant and motel under the name of 'Mollie’s'.
+The site was purchased in early 2018 and underwent major redevelopment works which involved demolishing the remaining empty restaurant building.
+The new site reopened in January 2019 with a new restaurant, general store and motel branded under the name of 'Mollie’s'.

 The filling station was demolished in 2016 and rebuilt again.